Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Image of green bubbles wheatgrass.
 Discover the benefits of wheatgrass from a registered dietician.

-If you haven’t jumped on the wheatgrass bandwagon yet, it’s not too late.
-Yes, it’s true—wheatgrass can seem like the kind of health trend you chalk up to tree-huggers and health-obsessed fitness enthusiasts.
-But if folks are wheatgrass obsessed, it’s for good reason: wheatgrass benefits run the gamut, from increased energy levels to head-to-toe beauty.
+If you haven’t jumped on the bandwagon yet, it’s not too late to discover the benefits of wheatgrass.
+Yes, it’s true—wheat grass can seem like the kind of health trend you chalk up to tree-huggers and health-obsessed fitness enthusiasts.
+But if folks are wheatgrass obsessed, it’s for good reason: wheat grass is recognized for its nutritional quality and its health benefits run the gamut, from increased energy levels to head-to-toe beauty.
+Wheatgrass supplements in the forms of juices, tablets, and powders are readily available online and in health food stores.

 Already dipped your toe in this verdant pool and tried wheatgrass?
 What about growing your own wheatgrass (read our guide)?
 We’d love it if you’d share your experience in the comments!